ResonantHbbHgg/bbggLimits/README.md

 Using the `--nodes SM` option tells it to use the Limit Tree produced from a single SM MC sample.
 Alternatively, one can do the limit on the re-weighted samples of the merged non-resonant samples.
-(For the SM point this allows to increase the statistics of the signal sample.
-Such re-weighting was used for EPS17 results of 2016 data.)
+For the SM point this allows to increase the statistics of the signal sample.
+Such re-weighting was used for the results of 2016 data.)
 Run it like so:
 ```
 pyLimits.py -f conf_default.json -o outDir --analyticalRW